 Rear Foot Elevated Split Squat.
 One leg is elevated behind you while the other does the work.
 This allows you to use half the weight (saving your back), develop better balance and get the same resistance benefit as traditional squats.

-The RFESS target your glutes, hamstrings, hips, hip flexors and quadriceps.
+The RFESS targets your glutes, hamstrings, hips, hip flexors and quadriceps.
 Many runners have strong quadriceps and weak glutes.
 This exercise strengthens the hips and glutes, helping to prevent overuse injuries.

-There are other exercises that will help, but these are the bare minimum any runner should consider.
+Other exercises will help, but these are the bare minimum any runner should consider.

 Scandinavian Journal of Medicine and Science in Sports.
 2014 Aug;24(4):603-12. doi: 10.1111/sms.12104.
 Epub 2013 Aug 5.